Last updated 19th May, 2025

 Damp inspection costs for a damp survey are on average around £250.

-However, subject to the type and size of the home you live, and the location you are situated, this may change.
+However, subject to the type and size of the home you live in and where you're located, this may change.
 All costs are included in the pricing to assess your home; however, if you need any work done to fix damp issues that the surveyor may find, this will cost extra.

 A full survey should only take up to 2 hours; however, some can take up to 4 hours depending on the size of your home, the ease of access and the extent of the damage.
 The surveyor will spend the first part of the assessment checking the perimeter of the exterior of your home for issues that may cause damp to penetrate the walls.